|Birth: ||Nov. 13, 1946|

 Surviving are her parents; six sisters, Barbara Christopher, Jo Ann Carter, Pauline Baker, Betty Faye Bolton, Peggy Sue Mitchell and Judy Gail Barker; and one brother, Phillip Michael Barker.

-She was preceded in death by one brother, James Oscar Barker.
+She was preceded in death by one brother, James Oscar Barker who died in 1937.

 Redus Phenus Barker (1914 - 1996)